-Judith Gerson holds a joint appointment in the Departments of Sociology and Women’s and Gender Studies, and is an affiliate faculty in Jewish Studies.
-She regularly teaches courses in gender theory; interdisciplinary research methods; narrative analysis; and diaspora, trauma, and collective memory.
-She has taught in the Gender Studies Program at Utrecht University in the Netherlands and was a visiting scholar at the Center for Women’s and Gender Research (SKOK) at the University of Bergen, Norway.
+Judith Gerson, Professor Emerita, held a joint appointment in the Departments of Sociology and Women’s and Gender Studies, and was an affiliate faculty in Jewish Studies.
+She taught courses in gender theory; interdisciplinary research methods; narrative analysis; and diaspora, trauma, and collective memory.
+She also taught in the Gender Studies Program at Utrecht University in the Netherlands and was a visiting scholar at the Center for Women’s and Gender Research (SKOK) at the University of Bergen, Norway.
 In 2012, she received an award from the School of Arts and Sciences at Rutgers for her distinguished contributions to undergraduate education.

 - Faculty Article(s):

 - Gender Theory, Intersectionality, and New Understandings of Jewishness

 - Faculty Bookshelf: